anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

 and the transaction is not applied.
 Validators do this check as part of their Process Proposal phase.

+If the block proposer claims that the decryption succeeded, validators must check that the decrypted payload agrees with the included commitment, otherwise the proposer has incorrectly decrypted the transaction.
+In that case, a complaint may be issued.

-Alternatively, validators could simply try to decrypt the transaction with their own decryption shares and if the transaction turns out to be valid, the proposer is known to be at fault.
-This actually requires less computation and also removes the need for a proof to added to the block.
+Alternatively, validators could simply try to decrypt the transaction with their own decryption shares and if the transaction turns out to be valid or is in any way different from what is reported by the proposer, the proposer is known to be at fault.
+This sometimes requires less computation and also removes the need for a proof to be added to the block.

 __Question / TODO: If the block proposer is at fault, do we try to decrypt the tx successfully later?
 And how?
 I suppose that other validators should